Terms of Engagement

 11. Storage of papers and documents

-11.2.
+11.4.
 If we retrieve papers or documents from storage in relation to continuing or new instructions to act in connection with your affairs we will make a retrieval charge of £30 plus VAT and a further charge of £30 for returning the file to storage.
-We may also make a charge based on time spent at the junior executive hourly rate for producing stored papers or documents to you or another at your request.
+We may also make a charge based on time spent at an appropriate rate for producing stored papers or documents to you or another at your request.
 We may also charge for reading, correspondence or other work necessary to comply with your instructions.

 12.1.
-If, while we are acting for you, you need advice on investments, we may have to refer you to someone who is authorised by the Financial Conduct Authority, as we are not.
+If, while we are acting for you, you need advice on investments, we may have to refer you to someone who is authorised by the Financial Conduct Authority.
 However, as we are regulated by the Solicitors Regulation Authority, we may be able to provide certain limited investment services where these are closely linked to the legal work we are doing for you.

 12.2.
 We are not authorised by the FCA.
 However, we are included on the register maintained by the FCA so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
 Insurance mediation activities and investment services, including arrangements for complaints or redress if something goes wrong, are regulated by the Solicitors Regulation Authority.